gibbok/notes-web-vitals/README.md

 - Not developers are involved
 - is not a substitute for field data

+Notes:
+Lighthouse runs simulate a mid-tier mobile device on a throttled slow 4G connection.
+This may find issues that wouldn't ordinarily appear on high-speed devices or fast internet connections.
+These metrics are an indicator of where performance problems exist, and may translate into better performance overall in the field if the problems Lighthouse finds are addressed

 ### Performance APIs
 There are many monitoring services.
 If you do want to roll your own monitoring system, take a look at the performance APIs, mainly PerformanceNavigationTiming and PerformanceResourceTiming, but also PerformanceMark, PerformanceMeasure, and PerformancePaintTiming.